-David Ives has done with “New Jerusalem” what many of us do when we’re hungry late at night and have only two edible things -- things that might go well together, you never know -- left in the refrigerator: he has made a sandwich out of his interests.
+David Ives has done with “New Jerusalem” what many of us do when we’re hungry late at night and have only two edible things — things that might go well together, you never know — left in the refrigerator: he has made a sandwich out of his interests.
 The result is an intellectual mashup of Baruch de Spinoza’s “Ethics,” his biography, and a thin patina of courtroom drama mostly negated by the windy exposition.
 It tastes like day-old Stoppard.